 If the meat is so tough to begin with, how does it get soft enough to be shredded using only a fork?
 That’s the magic of slow cooking, which happens when you set the grill’s temperature to 250 or lower.

-Tough cuts of meat like pork shoulder contain high amounts of collagen.
+Tough cuts of meat like pork butt contain high amounts of collagen.
 When they’re cooked using low-and-slow applications, the collagen will break down into gelatin.
 This gives the meat a rich flavor and texture that can’t be duplicated with leaner cuts.

 The Cooking Process